We are outside in almost any weather. We enjoy the vibrant, crisp days of fall; the variety of snow in winter;

 Circle time.
 We sing our way to our circle as we gradually gather together on the grass.
 Our circle time incorporates a variety of seasonal songs and poems to further deepen the sense of connection with the seasons.

 Washing up/Setting the table.
-We head over to the outdoor wash station.
+Upon our return from the woods, we head over to the outdoor wash station.
 We then wash hands to a special song and set the table in preparation for our meal.
 The older children love helping the younger ones as we sing our way to lunch!

 Lunch.
 Lunches are a variety of hot, organic, home-made hearty grains, legumes, and/or vegetable soups (though we occasionally make homemade whole wheat rolls together or a pumpkin muffin treat as well!).
 We tell stories and sing as we share our outdoor meal together.

 The children play as shades are slowly drawn, cozy resting spaces are arranged, and the aroma of lavender oil and soft light of the salt lamp set the mood for sleep.
-I then gather the children and perform a short puppet show as they wind down with bellies full.
-We brush our teeth, and the children are then invited into their special resting spaces as I sing them quietly to sleep.
+The children wind down with bellies full as we invite them into their special resting spaces.
+We then sing them quietly off into dreamland.

-Afternoon snack and free play.
+Afternoon free play.
 The rhythm of our afternoons is unhurried and dependent on the sleep needs of the particular group of children.
 Children generally sleep as long as needed.
-As the children slowly wake, I invite them to the table for a fresh organic fruit or applesauce.
-They then may play quietly indoors or outdoors, depending on the waking time, until afternoon pickup.
+As the children slowly wake, we invite them over for snuggles (if they wish).
+They then may play quietly indoors or outdoors, depending on the waking time and time of year, until afternoon pickup.